smithhenryd/smithhenryd.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My name is Henry (he/him), and I am a first-year PhD student in the Department of Statistics at [Stanford University](https://statistics.stanford.edu/).
+My name is Henry (he/him), and I am a first-year PhD student in the Department of Statistics at [Stanford University](https://statistics.stanford.edu/), where I am also a Knight-Hennessy Scholar.
 Prior to beginning my PhD, I spent a year as a research assistant at the University of Cambridge Department of Computer Science.
 In 2022, I graduated from Yale University with a B.S. in statistics and mathematics.

 I am broadly interested in statistical machine learning and optimization.
 As a PhD student, I look forward to **expanding scientific understanding of modern machine learning algorithms so that they may be applied with greater confidence**.
 I am especially excited by the issues of interpretability and sample efficiency.